-- I attended a “solo female travellers’ meet” in my city and met a bunch of interesting people, learned some lessons from more experienced solo travellers and answered questions of some planning to take the plunge.
+The second exciting bit was attending a “solo female travellers meet” – here I met a bunch of interesting people, learned some lessons from more experienced solo travellers and answered questions of some planning to take the plunge.
 It was during the discussions here that someone raised the point of “clicking photographs to remember the trip” or “writing a travel diary” to remember the trip.
 The responses to these two queries differed – as they would.
 But what struck me was the thread tying this incident to the project mentioned above.

-Although the history journal project has been on the backburner, it’s been on my mind as I’ve planned, thought, strategized and discarded several ideas.
-The trouble never was about what was important enough to chronicle.
-The issue was with which bit of my life I wanted to write about and share.
-I’m almost done with the project and as I sit back and take note, the realisation hits me that it is a travel journal similar to what I’m doing with this blog, From The Corner Table.
+Although the history journal project has been on the back burner, it’s been on my mind as I’ve planned, thought, strategized and discarded several ideas.
+There was no shortage of things to write about, to chronicle.
+And therein was the trouble!
+I’m almost done with the project and as I sit back and take note, the realisation hits me that it is a travel journal similar to what I’m doing at From The Corner Table.

 Let’s get planning!